 All patients are followed up on a regular basis and provided with a maintenance and replacement service for the equipment.

 The MAS is an oral device which keeps the lower jaw in a forward position during sleep which widens the upper airway reducing an obstruction.
 The maxillo-facial team would assess and be responsible for the fitting of MAS.
 This can have great outcomes for people with mild obstructive sleep apnoea syndrome (OSAS).

 Other services available

-Weight Loss & Control – 70% of people with OSA will be obese.
-70% of people with Type II diabetes will have OSA.
+- Weight loss and control – 70% of people with obstructive sleep apnoea will be obese.
+70% of people with Type II diabetes will have obstructive sleep apnoea.
 A timely referral to the dieticians will be made for anyone having difficulty with weight or diets.

-Surgical Review – In a small number of cases a surgical review may be required.
-Depending on need, patients could be referred to the ENT team or to the Bariatric team at Luton & Dunstable Hospital.
+- Surgical review – in a small number of cases a surgical review may be required.
+Depending on need, patients could be referred to the Trust’s ear, nose and throat (ENT) team or to the Bariatric service at the Luton and Dunstable Hospital.

 The sleep disorder unit at the Lister offers a telephone helpline – 01438 284898 – that is available Monday to Friday, 9.00am to 5.00pm; outside of these hours and on bank holidays, messages can be left on a 24-hour answer phone.
 The helpline can used to contact experienced staff regarding equipment issues, sleep management or referral queries.